guardianproject/wind/README.md

 This is the Wind general project repo.
 It provides a place to store general documents for the whole projects, as well as links to components of the suite.

+## About the Project

 If you haven't seen our fancy new video, you can view it here: https://www.youtube.com/watch?v=fGuiy3rlOVQ&feature=youtu.be

+You can also learn a lot more about our work on off-grid, nearby networks on our website at: https://guardianproject.info/wind

 ## Project Components